 - Involuntary manslaughter

-Voluntary manslaughter is committed when the defendant may have killed with an intention to kill but where a partial defence applies, which as mentioned above, reduces the crime from murder to manslaughter.
-The three partial defences are:
+The act of voluntary manslaughter is committed when the defendant may have killed with an intention to kill but where a partial defence applies.
+The partial defence – if successful – reduces the offence from murder to manslaughter.

 A suicide pact is a common agreement between two or more persons, the objective being the death of all of them.
 The accused must have intended to die in the pact and is shown compassion by being accused of manslaughter rather than murder.